-(E) is filed not later than seven (7) days after the conduct that

-2 gives rise to the conflict.
-3 A written disclosure filed under this subdivision shall be posted 4 on the inspector general's Internet web site. website.
+1 (E) is filed not later than seven (7) days after the conduct that 2 3 gives rise to the conflict.
+A written disclosure filed under this subdivision shall be posted 4 on the inspector general's Internet web site. website.
 5 (c) A written determination under subsection (b)(1)(B) constitutes 6 conclusive proof that it is not a violation for the state officer, employee, 7 or special state appointee who sought an advisory opinion under this 8 section to participate in the particular matter.
-A written determination 9 under subsection (b)(1)(B) shall be filed with the appointing authority.
+A written determination 9 under subsection $(b)(1)(B)$ shall be filed with the appointing authority.
 10 SECTION 6.
-IC 4-2-6-15, AS AMENDED BY P.L.108-2019, l 1 SECTION 41, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 12 JULY 1, 2025]: Sec.
+IC 4-2-6-15, AS AMENDED BY P.L.108-2019, 11 SECTION 41, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 12 JULY 1, 2025]: Sec.
 15. (a) This section does not apply to the 13 following: 14 (1) A communication made by the governor concerning the public 15 health or safety.
 16 (2) A communication: 17 (A) that a compelling public policy reason justifies the state 18 officer to make; and 19 (B) the expenditure for which is approved by the budget 20 agency after an advisory recommendation from the budget 21 committee.
-22 (3) A communication: 23 (A) posted or maintained on a state owned Internet web site; 23 24 25 website; or 25 (B) that relates to the official duties of the state officer and that 26 is not made for commercial broadcast or dissemination to the 27 general public.
+22 (3) A communication: 23 (A) posted or maintained on a state owned Internet web site; 24 website; or 25 (B) that relates to the official duties of the state officer and that 26 is not made for commercial broadcast or dissemination to the 27 general public.
 28 (4) Information posted on social media in accordance with section 29 15.5 of this chapter.
 30 (b) This section does not prohibit a state officer from using in a 31 communication the title of the office the state officer holds.
 32 (c) As used in this section, "communication" refers only to the 33 following: 34 (1) An audio communication.
 35 (2) A video communication.
-36 (3) A print communication in a newspaper (as defined in 37 IC 5-3-1-0.4).
-38 (d) A state officer may not use the state officer's name or likeness in 39 a communication paid for entirely or in part with appropriations made by the general assembly, regardless of the source of the money.

-a communication paid for entirely or in part with:
+36 (3) A print communication in a newspaper (as defined in 10.52 ± 0.4) 37 IC 5-3-1-0.4). (d) A state officient state officients and its state officients and its state officients $a{\rm state}$ 38 (d) A state officer may not use the state officer's name or likeness in 39 40 a communication paid for entirely or in part with appropriations made 40 41 by the general assembly, regardless of the source of the money.
+41 42 (e) A state officer may not use the state officer's name or likeness in a communication paid for entirely or in part with: ⊣∠ a communication paid for chinery of in part with.